The way we tend to think about addiction doesn’t usually awake sympathy or empathy.

 It is important to know that stimulants, besides meth and cocaine, include methylphenidate (Ritalin, Concerta, others) and amphetamine-dextroamphetamine (Adderall, Adderall XR, others).

-Abuse of so called club drugs, such as ecstasy or molly (MDMA), gamma-hydroxybutyric acid (GHB), flunitrazepam (Rohypnol, also called roofie) and ketamine, include following symptoms:
+Abuse of so-called club drugs, such as ecstasy or molly (MDMA), gamma-hydroxybutyric acid (GHB), flunitrazepam (Rohypnol, also called roofie) and ketamine, include the following symptoms:

 Symptoms of lysergic acid diethylamide (LSD) use include:

 Opioid painkillers include drugs produced from opium or made synthetically to ease the pain.
 They include heroin, morphine, codeine, methadone and oxycodone.

 The symptoms of narcotic use include: